Skip to main content

 • To prevent recurring corns, you can use a skin conditioning treatment on your dog’s paws.
 Look for ingredients like shea butter and Vitamin E – they have great moisturizing properties.
 Dermoscent Bio Balm has been shown to deliver good results for this.

 Researching your concerns on the internet is a good start.
 But our articles are written to give you an overview – not medical advice.
 If you think there’s a corn on your dog’s foot, go directly to your veterinarian.
 Think there are underlying issues with your dog’s nutrient balance or joint movements?
 You could try adding a supplement to their diet.
 That’s where we come in!
-Soothe is a blend of ingredients proven to support the immune system and skin.
+Soothe/products/soothe is a blend of ingredients proven to support the immune system and skin.
 Reviewers report that it prevents itchy and sore bits, promoting healthy skin.